-The Geneva Centre will closely monitor the 51st regular session of the UN Human Rights Council (HRC51), held from 12 September to 7 October 2022 at Palais des Nations in Geneva.
+The Geneva Centre closely monitored the 51st regular session of the UN Human Rights Council (HRC51), held from 12 September to 7 October 2022 at Palais des Nations in Geneva.

 Join our HRC Mailing list to receive meeting summaries and weekly overviews.

-Country-specific topics include an interactive dialogue with the Special Rapporteur on Afghanistan and an enhanced interactive dialogue on the human rights situation of women and girls in Afghanistan, to be held on 12 September.
-An interactive dialogue with the Commission of Inquiry on Ukraine is set for 23 September and an interactive dialogue on the High Commissioner’s oral update on Ukraine for 4 October.
-Other country specific interactive dialogues will be held on Sri Lanka, Nicaragua, Myanmar, Ethiopia, Syrian Arab Republic, Burundi, Belarus, Venezuela, Democratic Republic of Congo, South Sudan, Cambodia, Somalia, Philippines and Central African Republic.
-Additionally, the Acting High Commissioner will present the report on the implementation of technical assistance and capacity-building for Cambodia, Georgia and Yemen on 6 October.
+Country-specific topics included an interactive dialogue with the Special Rapporteur on Afghanistan and an enhanced interactive dialogue on the human rights situation of women and girls in Afghanistan.
+An interactive dialogue with the Commission of Inquiry on Ukraine and an interactive dialogue on the High Commissioner’s oral update on Ukraine were also held.
+Other country specific interactive dialogues were held on Sri Lanka, Nicaragua, Myanmar, Ethiopia, Syrian Arab Republic, Burundi, Belarus, Venezuela, Democratic Republic of Congo, South Sudan, Cambodia, Somalia, Philippines and Central African Republic.
+Additionally, the Acting High Commissioner presented the report on the implementation of technical assistance and capacity-building for Cambodia, Georgia and Yemen.

-There will be five Panel discussions held during HRC51, including the Biennial Panel on the Right to Development (15 September), the Annual Discussion on Integration of a Gender Perspective (26 September), a Panel on the Right to Work in Connection to Climate Change Actions (27 September), the Annual Panel on Rights of Indigenous Peoples (28 September), and finally a Panel on the Negative Impact of Colonialism on Human Rights on 28 September.
+Five Panel discussions were held during the session, including the Biennial Panel on the Right to Development (15 September), the Annual Discussion on Integration of a Gender Perspective (26 September), a Panel on the Right to Work in Connection to Climate Change Actions (27 September), the Annual Panel on Rights of Indigenous Peoples (28 September), and finally a Panel on the Negative Impact of Colonialism on Human Rights on 28 September.

-Any queries or comments can be sent to Ms. Reetta Delás Näsi: email@example.com
+For queries or comments contact Ms. Reetta Delás Näsi: email@example.com

 Cover photo: UN Photo / Jean Marc Ferré / Flickr